Ihsan Kamal

-Ihsan Kamal (born Girga, Egypt 1935) is an Egyptian writer.
+Ihsan Kamal (born 1935 in Girga, Egypt) is an Egyptian writer.
 She has adapted a number of her short stories for television and film, and her work has been translated into English, Russian, Chinese, Dutch and Swedish.

 Kamal is a founding member of the Egyptian Writers' Union.
 In addition to her literary works, Kamal received a degree in embroidery arts in 1956.